dpgaspar/Flask-AppBuilder/docs/installation.rst

 Flask App Builder dependes on

     - flask : The web framework, this is what we're extending
-    - flask-sqlalchemy : DB access see SQLAlchemy, This requirement is optional
+    - flask-sqlalchemy : DB access see SQLAlchemy.
     - flask-login : Login, session on flask.
     - flask-openid : Open ID authentication
     - flask-wtform : Web forms.